Fudan-iGEM/2023-wiki/docs/src/notebook.md

 <p><small style="color: gray">📅 Date: Oct.
 1st <br>👤 Participants: Zhe Dong, Qingying Yang, Xiaohan Jiang</small></p>

-We invited children to participate in our **reading activities**, guiding them through the picture books, encouraging them to contemplate the questions, and complete interactive tasks like drawing in the books.
+We invited children to participate in our **reading activities**, guiding them through the picture books, encouraging them to contemplate the questions, and complete interactive tasks in the books.
 This approach allowed us to not only promote synthetic biology by distributing our books but also receive authentic feedback from children, which helped us continually improve our books.

 <div style="text-align: center;">
 	<img src="https://static.igem.wiki/teams/4765/wiki/notebook/picbook.jpg"